 How to install Xcode Command Line Tools?

-- Go to Terminal in /Applications/Utilities/.
+- Go to Terminal in /Applications/Utilities/

 - Input the following command string in Terminal:

-- In the same way when you are downloading new software and apps, a popup update window will appear asking you: “The xcode-select command requires the command line developer tools.
-Would you like to install the tools now?”
+- In the same way that you are downloading new software and apps, a popup update window will appear asking you: "The xcode-select command requires the command line developer tools.
+Would you like to install the tools now?"

 - Select confirm by clicking Install.

 - Wait for the Xcode Command Line Tools package to install.
-It is around 130 MB and usually installs fairly quickly; although it depends on your connection.
+It is around 130 MB and usually installs fairly quickly, although it depends on your connection.